Takachiho Gorge from Osaka: Real Travel Time, Best Route & Better Options

 Best Base Kumamoto, Takachiho, or a Kyushu road trip Fukuoka

-Chance of a Smooth Day Depends on your planning and timing Usually easier for first-time visitors
+Chance of a Smooth Day Depends heavily on your planning and timing Usually easier for first-time visitors

 Best For Travelers who want control over timing Travelers who want the simplest logistics